qgis/QGIS-Documentation/source/docs/user_manual/processing/intro.rst

 see more than four entries.
 The remaining ones are not used to execute algorithms and will be explained later in this chapter).

-* The toolbox.
+* The :guilabel:`Toolbox`.
 The main element of the GUI, it is used to execute a single algorithm or run a batch process based on that algorithm.

 .. _figure_toolbox_dialog: